-The Company's operations during the three and nine month period ended September 30, 2024, resulted in a net loss of \$12,755,002 and \$19,261,890, respectively compared to a net loss of \$4,973,485 and \$2,359,644, respectively, in the comparable three and nine month prior year period.
-The current period net loss as compared to the prior year three month period income is primarily a result of the non-cash unrealized foreign exchange loss associated with the weakening of the Mexican pesos as compared to the Canadian dollar and a decrease in the mining operations at the Santana project during the first half of the current year as compared to the prior year period.
-The current year three month period had mining and stacking of the leach pad of 3,801 mined ounces loaded in the period.
-The current nine month period recorded sales associated with 1,462 ounces of gold as compared to the prior year period sales associated with 4,382 ounces of gold.
-With the commencement of the new mining operations plan at Santana in late June 2024, internal cash forecasts suggest a return to positive operational cash generation in towards the end of 2024.
-Construction of a new Phase 2 heap leach pad expansion should increase pad capacity by 40% in H1 2025 and allow for more efficient mining, stacking and leaching activities expected to allow a continued improvement in operating performance at Santana ahead of a required permit amendment to allow for the main Phase 3 pad expansion supporting the long-term operation of the Santana mine.
+The Company's operations during the twelve month period ended December 31, 2024, resulted in a net loss of \$17,567,930 compared to a net loss of \$2,855,552 in the comparable prior year period.
+The change in the year over year net loss includes a non cash unrealized foreign exchange loss (\$9,179,497) in the current year as compared to a gain of \$7,319,954 in 2023 due the weakening of the Mexican Pesos against the Canadian Dollar in 2024.
+The increase in the net loss as compared to the prior year period is primarily a result of the non-cash unrealized foreign exchange loss associated with the weakening of the Mexican pesos as compared to the Canadian dollar and a decrease in the mining operations at the Santana project during the first half of the current year as compared to the prior year period.
+The current twelve month period recorded sales associated with 2,805 ounces of gold as compared to the prior year period sales associated with 5,041 ounces of gold.
+With the commencement of the new mining operations plan at Santana in late June 2024, the Company saw a return to positive operational cash generation in Q4.
+Construction of a new Phase 2 heap leach pad expansion should increase pad capacity by 40% in the first half of 2025 and allow for more efficient mining, stacking and leaching activities expected to allow a continued improvement in operating performance at Santana ahead of a required permit amendment to allow for the main Phase 3 pad expansion supporting the long-term operation of the Santana mine.